releaseapp-io/release/.github/ISSUE_TEMPLATE/--bug-report.md

 Anything else should be emailed to hello@releaseapp.io 👫

-🚨For support, help & questions, [open a help ticket](https://github.com/releaseapp-io/release/issues) 💡For feature requests & ideas you can [open a feature request ticket](https://github.com/releaseapp-io/release/issues)
+🚨 For support, help & questions, [open a help ticket](https://github.com/releaseapp-io/release/issues) 💡 For feature requests & ideas you can [open a feature request ticket](https://github.com/releaseapp-io/release/issues)

 ### Issue Summary